11x-dev/hint-button-bug/README.md

 6. Alternatively, you could copy paste in the entire MoveTree.ts file.
 7. Verify both bugs are fixed in this branch when testing in your browser!

-NOTE: You can view the exact code changes in this PR comparing the solution branch with the main branch:
+NOTE: You can view the exact code changes in this PR (MoveTree.ts file) comparing the solution branch with the main branch: https://github.com/ScriabinOp8No12/hint-button-bug-11xdev/pull/1/files

 ************************
 ***Conclusion***